 Each staff member told me different lies, and seemed to make things up so they didn’t have to do things.

-I was told I can’t have any help with luggage, told I can’t get wheeled between terminals, told I can’t get help with luggage, told I would have to pay for a taxi to get between terminals (which was shocking), told they can’t wheel me even after booking a wheelchair, and many more LIES.
+I was told I can’t have any help with luggage, told I can’t get wheeled between terminals, told I can’t get help with luggage, told I would have to pay for a taxi to get between terminals (which was shocking), told they can’t wheel me even after booking a wheelchair, and many more LIES. - TFL assistance is none existent and they won’t really help you at all.

 They claim to have it and have lots of points in the underground where you can call for help, BUT they have no wheelchairs so can’t wheel you and won’t help with luggage!